EduarddoEscobar/node-db3-project/README.md

 - Find the number of shipments by each shipper.
-    SELECT count(*) as shipments,  s.ShipperName FROM Orders as o JOIN Shippers AS s ON o.shipperID = s.shipperID
-	GROUP BY s.shipperID
+    SELECT count(*) as shipments,  s.ShipperName FROM Orders as o JOIN Shippers AS s ON o.shipperID = s.shipperID GROUP BY s.shipperID
 - Find the top 5 best performing employees measured in number of orders.
+    SELECT o.OrderID, count(*) as Orders, o.EmployeeID FROM Orders as o JOIN OrderDetails as od ON o.OrderID = od.OrderID GROUP BY o.EmployeeID
+        ORDER BY Orders DESC
+        LIMIT 5
 - Find the top 5 best performing employees measured in revenue.
 - Find the category that brings in the least revenue.
 - Find the customer country with the most orders.